arnaudmaret/arnaudmaret.github.io/_pages/positivity.md

 {% include base_path %}

+The proceedings of the workshop have been edited and are available [here](http://arnaudmaret.github.io/files/theta_positivity_proceedings.pdf).

 ### what?
 The aim of this workshop was to understand the notion of total positivity and Theta-positivity and how it relates to Higher Teichmüller theory.
 Theta-positivity is a notion of positivity in semisimple Lie groups and was recently introduced by Guichard and Wienhard in [Positivity and higher Teichmüller theory](https://arxiv.org/abs/1802.02833) as a generalization of Lusztig's total positivity.